TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/circuit-breakers.md

 {{< note success >}}
 **Note**

-The Dashboard supports the separate `BreakerTripped` and `BreakerReset` events, but not the combined `BreakerTrigger` event.
+The Dashboard supports the separate `BreakerTripped` and `BreakerReset` events, but not the combined `BreakerTriggered` event.
 See [Configure with the Dashboard](#configure-with-the-dashboard) for more details.
 {{< /note >}}

 ```{.copyWrapper}